 This registration model has some drawbacks when it comes to company groupings.
 As industry (EFET) indicated, larger corporate groups have several and separate legal entities, which are active on energy markets and, therefore, are all potentially market participants with the duty to register with the relevant national regulatory authorities (e.g. one group trading company established in Germany registers with the BNetzA, another group supply company established in the UK registers with Ofgem, the next Hungarian group transportation company with its local national regulatory authorities, etc.).

 If this holds true under REMIT, then each single, separate group company has to register through a separate own process with its local NRA.
 This would lead to a multiplication of registrations and a complicated coordination process within corporate groups.

-It appears that the above concerns have been to some extent addressed in the CEREMP mechanics.
-There has been envisioned a confirmations system for the corporate relationship where one party only has to report a parent-subsidiary relationship, and the other merely has to confirm it.
+It appears that the above concerns have been to some extent addressed in the CEREMP mechanics - confirmations system has been established for the corporate relationship where one party only has to report a parent-subsidiary relationship, and the other merely has to confirm it.
 The system automatically adds the inverse relationship - a smart design, which can be helpful to avoid inconsistencies.

 Ultimate controllers' registration

 Every entity registering with CEREMP for REMIT purposes has to to provide details for market participant's ultimate controller (Section 3).

 As REMIT registration manual explains ultimate controller information relates to any legal or natural person that exercises significant influence over the management of the market participant through a controlling interest or voting power in that market participant or its parent, irrespective of whether control is interposed directly or through a combination of other companies.